Lou Lopez Sénéchal: Fairfield

-Lopez Sénéchal played for Fairfield University before transferring to UConn.
+Lopez Sénéchal played for four years and graduated from Fairfield University before transferring to UConn.
 She is 6-foot-1in tall and plays wing.

 In her freshman year, she sat for an interview with the Fairfield Mirror, the student newspaper at the school.
 She discussed the challenges of adapting to college in the United States after living in France most of her life.
-She played while basketball in France and Ireland, and noted that her teammates and friends were typically 25 years old or older, while she was now playing with teammates closer to her age.
+She played basketball in France and Ireland, and noted that her teammates and friends were typically 25 years old or older, while she was now playing with teammates closer to her age.

-By her senior year she was being described as "arguably the conference's best offense of player".
+By her senior year she was being described as "arguably the conference's best offensive player".
 That description followed a 26 point performance against Quinnipiac, leading to "a convincing 72-60 win" by Fairfield over Quinnipiac on their home floor.
 At the time, Quinnipiac was the five-time regular-season champion of the MAAC.

 At Fairfield, she led the team to an appearance in the NCAA tournament.
 Before the season started, the head coach of Fairfield, Joe Frager, had announced his retirement as of the end of the season.
 The team, led by Lopez Sénéchal, helped extend that retirement date as long as possible, winning their first conference title since 1998.
 That automatically qualified them for an NCAA tournament bid, their first such bid since 2001.
-They were seated 15th and faced second seed Texas, ranked seventh in the country.
+They were seeded 15th and faced second seed Texas, ranked seventh in the country.
 They arrived in Austin two days before the game and met for a team dinner, with players pointing out that it was the first such team dinner in a restaurant for two years due to COVID restrictions.

 In the first quarter of the game against Texas, the elbow of Texas's Lauren Ebo connected with Lopez Sénéchal's face.
-That sent Ebo to the foul line with the score 12–8 in favor of Texas.
-It also sent Lopez Sénéchal to the locker room where she received two stitches to close the cut.
-When asked about the incident after the game, “I think I got elbowed,” she said.
-“I got two stitches, and when I came back, I was all good.”
+Ebo went to the foul line with the score 12–8 in favor of Texas.
+Lopez Sénéchal had to go to the locker room, where she received two stitches to close a cut.
 She did not play the remainder of the first half.
-She returned in the second half, and hit a three pointer nine seconds into the second half.
-Texas had outscored Fairfield by four points while Sénéchal was in the game in the first quarter, but Fairfield outscored Texas by three points in the second half, so Texas only outscored Fairfield by one point when Lopez Sénéchal was on the floor.
-Lopez Sénéchal hit her only two three-point attempts, scored on five of her six free throw attempts on her way to recording 17 points for the game.
+She returned in the second half and almost immediately hit a three pointer.
+Texas won this first round match by a score of 70 to 52.